vijay2181/training/README.md

 # training 2024

 ```
-echo "this is a command"
+echo "this is a command "

 ```